shubham-kv/todo-list-api-expressjs/README.md

 ### 2. Login API

-API to allow users to login to the application, utilizes jwt token.
+API to allow users to login to the application by using json web token (JWT) for authorization.

 **API Specification:**